 The appellant must submit a cassation statement (memori kasasi), which is a document containing the grounds for appeal, within fourteen days after the application is lodged.
-The respondent may submit counter statement (kontra memori kasasi) within fourteen days after it receives the cassation statement.
+The respondent may submit a counter statement (kontra memori kasasi) within fourteen days after it receives the cassation statement.

 The supreme court currently has an insufficient number of judges in relation to the number of cases registered, causing significant delays of up to one to two years in obtaining a supreme court decision.

-a restrictive and special legal remedy against the supreme court’s decision on cassation is a civil review (request civil or peninjauan kembali).
+A restrictive and special legal remedy against the supreme court’s decision on cassation is a civil review (request civil or peninjauan kembali).
 The supreme court’s decision is nevertheless final, binding and enforceable.